 Will the extra curricular sports clubs start again?

 Yes, we aim to continue to offer extra curricular clubs for our children.
 These will be limited to individual year groups in order to allow us to maintain our year group bubbles.
-Booking information will be shared shortly.

 Key Policies and Risk Assessments